WanjikuSharon/alx-low_level_programming/0x02-functions_nested_loops/README.md

     - Prototype: void print_to_98(int n);
     - Numbers must be separated by a comma, followed by a space
     - Numbers should be printed in order
+    - The first printed number should be the number passed to your function
+    -
  - 10